 There are several tools available on the market today to help you keep curious or hungry bears away from you and your home, business or campsite.

-Some in situ deterrents automatically provide negative feedback to bears when they approach your property or specific attractants, such as bee hives or fruit trees.
-Others are manually deployed, helping you to deter a bold or aggressive bear's approach with noisemakers, flares, pepper spray or projectiles.
-Some of these tools can help trained professionals to effectively haze or aversively condition bears.
+Some in situ or passive deterrents, like an electric fence, automatically provide negative feedback to bears when they approach your property or specific attractants, such as bee hives or fruit trees.
+Others are manually deployed, helping you to deter a bold or aggressive bear’s approach with noisemakers or projectiles.

-No matter which tools you choose to protect yourself and your property, use direct eye contact and a take charge ATTITUDE!
+No matter which tools you choose to protect yourself and your property, use direct eye contact and a take charge ATTITUDE with black bears!

 And always ensure that the bear has a clear and safe avenue of escape with no people or obstacles in its way.
 If it has no way to escape, it may interpret your efforts to scare it away as an attack and stand its ground in self-defense.